Representations of \'etale groupoids on $L^p$-spaces: Introduction

 If $E$ and $F$ are Banach spaces, we will denote by $B(E,F)$ the Banach space of bounded linear maps from $E$ to $F$.
 When $E=F$, we abbreviate $ B(E,E)$ to just $B(E)$.
 Despite the apparent notational conflict with the set of Borel functions $B(X)$ on a measurable space $X$, confusion will be unlikely to arise, and it should always be clear from the context what $ B(\cdot )$ means.
+Given a Banach space $E$, its dual space will be denoted by $E^{\prime }$.
+Similarly, if $T\colon E\rightarrow F$ is a bounded linear operator between Banach spaces $E$ and $F$, its dual map will be denoted $ T^{\prime }\colon F^{\prime }\rightarrow E^{\prime }$.
+Finally, if $p\in (1,\infty )$, we will write $p^{\prime }$ for its conjugate Hölder exponent, which satisfies $\frac{1}{p}+\frac{1}{p^{\prime }}=1$.
+(We will reserve the letter $q$ for fiber maps.)
+We exclude $p=1$ in our analysis mostly for convenience, because we use duality in many situations.
+We do not know whether the results of this paper carry over to the case $p=1$.